-Before spending money on an eSIM, it's wise to read real reviews, not just the seller's website.
+Before spending money on an eSIM, it's worth reading real reviews, not just the vendor's website.
 Here's an honest analysis of Yesim: what it offers, how it works, where it excels, and where it falls short, so you can make an informed decision.
-I'll also tell you which alternatives to consider based on your travel style, because no eSIM is best for everyone.
-No hype: pros, cons, and who each option is for.
+I'll also tell you what alternatives to consider based on your travel type, because no eSIM is best for everyone.
+No fluff: pros, cons, and who each option suits.

 Yesim is a travel eSIM platform that sells data plans for many countries through an app.
-Like other services in the sector, it allows you to have internet abroad without changing your card or paying roaming fees, by installing a digital profile on your mobile.
-Its distinguishing feature is a rather "all-in-one" app.
+Like other services in the sector, it allows you to have internet abroad without changing your SIM card or paying roaming fees, by installing a digital profile on your mobile.
+Its distinguishing feature is an app with a rather "all-in-one" approach.

-In practice, it covers the same things you look for in any travel eSIM: buy a plan for your destination, install it with a QR code or from the app, and browse upon arrival.
+In practice, it covers the same things you look for in any travel eSIM: buying a plan for your destination, installing it with a QR code or from the app, and getting online upon arrival.
 What changes between brands are the nuances: prices, country coverage, ease of use, and support quality.
-If you're starting from scratch and are still unsure about the concept, it's helpful to first read what an eSIM is to understand what you're buying.
-With that foundation, reviews make more sense.
+If you're starting from scratch and aren't yet clear on the concept, it's a good idea to first read what a virtual eSIM is to understand what you're buying.
+With that foundation, the reviews make more sense.

 How it works: app, coverage, and activation

-Yesim's operation is standard for the industry, with the app at its center.
+Yesim's operation is standard for the industry, with the app at the center of everything.
 You choose your destination, buy the plan, and activate the eSIM by scanning a QR code or directly from the application.
 From there, you browse using data from the local network of the country you're visiting, keeping your home number in case you need SMS.

-Coverage, as with any travel eSIM, depends on which local operators it partners with in each country: that's why one brand might work great in Europe and poorly in a specific country in Asia or Latin America, and another vice versa.
+Coverage, as with any travel eSIM, depends on which local operators it works with in each country: that's why one brand might work great in Europe and only moderately well in a specific country in Asia or Latin America, and another the opposite.
 Activation is usually quick, about a minute if you install it with Wi-Fi before flying.
-The universal advice, whether for Yesim or any other, is to get it ready at home: here we explain how to activate an eSIM without problems.
-Installing it at the destination, without Wi-Fi, is the typical mistake that leads to bad reviews.
+The universal advice, whether for Yesim or any other, is to get it ready at home: here we explain how to install an eSIM without problems.
+Installing it at the destination, without Wi-Fi, is the typical mistake that generates bad reviews.

 Golden rule for any eSIM: install the profile with Wi-Fi before leaving home.
-Most complaints of "it didn't work for me" come from trying to install it at the destination airport without a connection, not from a product failure.
+Most "it didn't work for me" complaints come from trying to install it at the destination airport without a connection, not from a product failure.

-In terms of pricing, Yesim plays in the mid-range of the sector: it's neither the cheapest per gigabyte nor the most expensive.
-Reviews often praise its coverage in many countries and flexible plans, although some price-sensitive users find more affordable options from other brands for specific destinations.
+In terms of pricing, Yesim plays in the middle league of the sector: it is neither one of the cheapest per gigabyte nor one of the most expensive.
+Reviews usually praise its coverage in many countries and flexible plans, although some price-sensitive users find more affordable options from other brands for specific destinations.

 | Customer support | Mixed reviews |

-As a market reference, data eSIMs typically start at very low prices per gigabyte depending on the destination, so it's worth comparing the price of the exact plan you need, not the "starting from" on the front page.
+As a market reference, data eSIMs usually start at very low prices per gigabyte depending on the destination, so it's worth comparing the price of the exact plan you need, not the "starting from" price on the cover.
 The same destination and the same gigabytes can vary significantly from one brand to another.
-To get a global idea of what to look for, check out our guide to the best eSIM for travel in 2026.
+If you want to see it head-to-head with numbers for the same type of plan, we have a direct comparison in PuraSim vs. Yesim.
+For example, if your trip is through several countries on the continent, check that the plan covers exactly the data for Europe you need, with the same GB and days, before comparing the final price.

 Reviewing opinions, there are recurring positive points.
-The most mentioned is the convenience of the app: buying, installing, and recharging from your mobile without hassle.
+The most frequently mentioned is the convenience of the app: buying, installing, and topping up from your mobile without hassle.
 The wide range of destinations is also valued, useful if you visit several countries on the same trip or travel frequently.

 Other well-regarded aspects: